TowerBR/backup_software_testing/README.md

 # Introduction

-I've been using Rclone [(www.rclone.org)](http://www.rclone.org) for some time to back up 80% of my files.
+I've been using Rclone [(www.rclone.org)](http://www.rclone.org) for some time to back up 80% of my files (documents, spreadsheets, images, etc).
 I use the ```rclone sync``` command with the ```--backup-dir``` parameter, which allows me to do incremental backups without problems.
 Even though it does not have a *full snapshot* functionality, it's a great tool, very stable, predictable, and reliable.

 The remaining 20% are large files that have minor daily changes.
 Examples: Veracrypt volumes, Evernote databases, mbox files, and some other SQL databases.